Israel, The West Bank and Gaza Travel Warning

 - U.S. government employees are prohibited from using public buses and public bus terminals throughout Israel and the West Bank; and

-- U.S. government employees must provide advance notification to Embassy security officials if traveling for any reason to the following locations:
+- U.S. government employees must observe additional security requirements if traveling for any reason to the following locations:

 o within 7 miles of the Gaza demarcation line;